 After the reception we went to Scotland for our honeymoon.
 We stopped at The Bridge Hotel at Walshford for something to eat as we’d missed out at the reception with talking so much!
 After we drove to the Percy Arms at Otterburn where we stayed.

-So now we were married and moved into a top floor flat above my mother and Auntie Rose’s flat tin their house at 7 Park View Crescent, Roundhay, Leeds
+So now we were married and moved into a top floor flat above my mother and Auntie Rose’s flat in their house at 7 Park View Crescent, Roundhay, Leeds

-From the career aspect, the good news was that I had been promoted to Lecturer in Paediatrics by Prof. Craig when I returned to work in the University Department of Pedaitrics and Child health which was housed in an old building in Blundell Street behind the General Infirmary.
-I had day to day responsibility for Prof. Craig’s patient at Seacroft Hospital and was also registrar at the neonatal unit at the Leeds Maternity Hospital.
-Ann returned to work as a Staff Nurse on D Floor, Brotherton Wing of the LGI.
+From the career aspect, the good news was that I had been promoted to Lecturer in Paediatrics by Prof. Craig when I returned to work in the University Department of Pediatrics and Child health which was housed in an old building in Blundell Street behind the General Infirmary.
+I had day to day responsibility for Prof. Craig’s patients at Seacroft Hospital and was also registrar at the neonatal unit at the Leeds Maternity Hospital.
+Ann returned to work as a Staff Nurse on D Floor, Brotherton Wing of the Leeds General Infirmary.

 [The full obituaries outlining the careers of Prof. Craig and Dr. Allibone are in the Pre-registration House Officer” section]